Authentication

 Pros:

-• Only allow users that authenticated through your own identity provider (e.g., your own Azure Entra ID, Google Workspace, etc.).
+- Only allow users that authenticate through an identity provider which is controlled by your organization. (e.g., your own Azure Entra ID, Google Workspace, etc.).
 This blocks other ways to authenticate, which is often desired by bigger companies.

-• Users leaving your company automatically can’t log in to Viya anymore since we block other means of authentication.
+- Users leaving your company automatically can’t log in to Viya anymore.

 Cons:

-• Your users require an email address that ends with one specific domain (e.g., all users must have an email address ending in @yourcompany.com).
+- Your users require an email address that ends with one (or more) non-generic domains (e.g., all users must have an email address ending in

 3. Password

-If the other methods are not suitable, you can still configure a username and password.
-Your username is your email address, and we do require you to validate the email address.
+If the other methods are not suitable, you can configure a username and password.
+Your username is your email address, we always require you to validate the email address.

 Pros: